The Support at Home program (launched on 1 November 2025): The next stage of aged care

 - Costs, pricing, and consumer protections

-You will be able to access your support faster, manage your budget better, and align your care with needs more closely.
+You can access your support faster, manage your budget better, and align your care with needs more closely.

 Structure and budgets

-Under the new model, the government will introduce eight funding levels instead of the current four used in the HCP system.
+Under the new model, the government now uses eight funding levels instead of the four Home Care Package levels.

-This means your care plan and budget will be better matched to your level of need.
+This means your care plan and budget are better matched to your level of need.
 This applies to those who need minimal help with daily tasks or intensive ongoing clinical care.

 Services and clinical supports